TYPEWRITER: Replacing The Drawcord On A Remington Portable.Posted: January 30, 2019

 First, put the Remington Portable upside down on the cushion with the carriage close to you.
 Holding the magnetic rod handy, you start winding up the spring in the main spring housing so it nestles tightly against the axle and the small round hole is exposed, then place the magnetic rod on the mainspring housing so it stays in position.

 Remove the magnetic lock and slowly let the spring in the main housing uncoil and press up against the knot.
-When the spring uncoils, keep the string up so it won’t catch under the mainspring housing.
+When the spring uncoils, keep the cord up so it won’t catch under the mainspring housing.
 When the spring is totally uncoiled, you wind up the housing 4 rotations.
 This is more than enough to pull the carriage.
 Lock the mainspring housing with the magnetic rod again.
-The hole with the string coming out is at your side, the side of the carriage.
+The hole with the cord coming out is at your side, the side of the carriage.

 And your Remington Portable is ready for use again!